MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample-publish.md

     >[!Note]
     >You can also find the manifest file auto generated in the output directory of your project.

-4. Provide connection name, connection ID, description (optional) select the checkbox and click Next.
+4. Provide connection name, connection ID, description (optional) select the checkbox and select Next.

 5. Provide URL of the location where you've downloaded the CSV file to be indexed and choose the Graph connector Agent installed.
-Click **Test connection** to validate the information provided.
-Click Next on successful validation.
+Select **Test connection** to validate the information provided.
+Select Next on successful validation.

-6. Click Next on the **Additional parameters** screen
+6. Select Next on the **Additional parameters** screen

-7. Click Next on the **Assign property labels** screen
+7. Select Next on the **Assign property labels** screen

-8. Click Next on the **Manage schema** screen
+8. Select Next on the **Manage schema** screen

 9. Select **Everyone** on **Manage search permissions** screen

 10. Select the **Full refresh frequency** as 15 minutes

-11. Review the details provided and click Finish
+11. Review the details provided and select Finish

 ## Next steps